benjamincrozat/content/posts/how-laravel-works.md

 ### Step 7: PHP says goodbye

-PHP packages this response and gives it back to the web server.
+PHP wrap up this response and gives it back to the web server.

 ### Step 8: Back to the user